 Madigan is fighting to make the minimum wage a living wage

-Under his leadership, the Illinois House put a fair minimum wage bill on former Governor Rauner’s desk, making Illinois only the third state to pass legislation raising the minimum wage to $15.
-Unforunately, Rauner sided with corporate interests and vetoed the minimum wage, and while Madigan and House Democrats were prepared to override the veto, Republicans refused to stand up for low-wage earners.
+Under his leadership, the Illinois House put a fair minimum wage bill on the governor’s desk, making Illinois only the third state to pass legislation raising the minimum wage to $15.

 Madigan is demanding millionaires and billionaires pay their fair share

-Madigan is working to amend to state constitution to replace Illinois’ regressive tax system with a fair, progressive income tax, cutting taxes for 90 percent of Illinois taxpayers while forcing the ultra- wealthy to pay their fair share.
+Madigan is working to amend to state constitution to replace Illinois’ regressive tax system with a progressive income tax, cutting taxes for 90 percent of Illinois taxpayers while forcing the ultra-wealthy to pay their fair share.
 Madigan looks forward to working with Governor Pritzker to make the Illinois tax system fairer.

 Madigan is standing up to Donald Trump’s extreme changes to federal health law

 He passed a new law that prohibits insurance companies that sell policies in Illinois from discriminating against patients with pre-existing conditions, regardless of what Republicans in Washington do.